 \section{Conclusion}

-To summarize, we aim to find the best choice of beam polarization for an $e^+e^-$ collider to probe the anomalous coupling in the neutral gauge bosons sector in the $ZZ$ and $Z\gamma$ processes.
-We studied the effects of beam polarization on polarization asymmetries and corresponding sensitivities towards anomalous couplings.
-Using {\em minimum averaged} likelihood, we find the best choice of the beam polarization for the two processes and also the combined best choice.
-Here the list of observables includes the cross-section along with eight polarization asymmetries for the $Z$ boson.
-Simultaneous limits on anomalous couplings were obtained using MCMC method for a set of benchmark beam polarization including the best choices and they are listed in Tables~\ref{tab:coupling_limit_mcmc_ZZ} and \ref{tab:coupling_limit_mcmc_ZA}.
+To summarize, we aim to find the best-choice of beam polarization for an $e^+e^-$ collider to probe the anomalous couplings in the neutral gauge-boson sector in the $ZZ$ and $Z\gamma$ processes.
+We study the effects of beam polarization on polarization asymmetries and corresponding sensitivities towards anomalous couplings.
+Using the {\em minimum averaged} likelihood, we find the best-choice of the beam polarization for the two processes and also the combined best-choice.
+Here the list of observables includes the cross section along with eight polarization asymmetries for the $Z$ boson.
+Simultaneous limits on anomalous couplings were obtained using the MCMC method for a set of benchmark beam polarization including the best-choices and they are listed in Tables~\ref{tab:coupling_limit_mcmc_ZZ} and \ref{tab:coupling_limit_mcmc_ZA}.
 The limits obtained for the unpolarized case are better than the ones reported in Ref.~\cite{Rahaman:2016pqj}.
 This is because the present analysis includes three new observables $\wtil{A}_z$, $\wtil{A}_{xz}$ and $\wtil{A}_{yz}$.
-These new asymmetries yields better limits on $f^Z_{4,5}$ and $h^\gamma_{1,3}$ while comparable (yet better) limits on $f^\gamma_{4,5}$ and $h^Z_{1,3}$.
+These new asymmetries yield better limits on $f^Z_{4,5}$ and $h^\gamma_{1,3}$, while we have comparable (yet better) limits on $f^\gamma_{4,5}$ and $h^Z_{1,3}$.
 Comparing the limits for various benchmark beam polarizations from Tables~\ref{tab:coupling_limit_mcmc_ZZ} and \ref{tab:coupling_limit_mcmc_ZA}, we find that all three {\em best} beam polarization choices yield comparable limits and they are comparable to the unpolarized case as well.
-Thus, as far as anomalous couplings in the neutral gauge boson sector is concerned, unpolarized beams perform as good as the {\em best} choices.
-This conclusion, however, can change if one includes more or different set of observables in the analysis or adds more processes to the analysis.
+Thus, as far as anomalous couplings in the neutral gauge-boson sector are concerned, unpolarized beams perform as good as the {\em best} choices.
+This conclusion, however, can change if one includes more or a different set of observables in the analysis or add more processes to the analysis.
 For example, processes involving $W^\pm$ or a Higgs boson may have a different preference for the beam polarization.